canonical/temporal-k8s-operator/documentation/explanation/architecture.md

 - **Temporal Server**: The
   [Temporal server](https://docs.temporal.io/clusters#temporal-server) is a group of four independently scalable services (frontend, history, matching and worker).
-It is reponsible for state management and task synchronization among other functionalities.
+It is responsible for state management and task synchronization among other functionalities.

 - Temporal Admin: The Temporal Admin Tools are a set of command-line utilities